For each project the django templating system is activated. PyBlue

 Typically one would override the templates on a per project basis.

-comes with a few simple template tags such as link
+PyBlue comes with a few simple template tags such as link and img but it

 also allows you to extend your templates with so called custom template tags.